nf-core/rarevariantburden/README.md

 ## Introduction

-**nf-core/rarevariantburden** is a bioinformatics pipeline that performs consistent summary count based rare variant burden test, which is useful when we only have sequenced cases/patients data, no matched control data, here we provided pre-processed and annotated public summary count data, such as gnomAD data, which can be used for rare variant burden test and can be used to identify disease-predisposition genes present in the case study.
+**nf-core/rarevariantburden (CoCoRV-nf)** is a bioinformatics pipeline that performs consistent summary count based rare variant burden test, which is useful when we only have sequenced cases/patients data, no matched control data, here we provided pre-processed and annotated public summary count data, such as gnomAD data, which can be used for rare variant burden test and can be used to identify disease-predisposition genes present in the case study.

 Some key features of our pipeline: